RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 ````

 ### Texts with Translations
 Any text that has an English translation, except for the editions with translations, should have the following `<div>` structure surrounding that particular text-type's encoding structure.
-Therefore, if encoding a letter that has a translation then first implement this structural markup and then continue with the structural markup specified under the text-type "Letters" heading for the original-language text as well as the translated text. _See [German_letter2.xml](https://github.com/RJP43/LiliElbe_EngagedLearners/blob/master/ProjectDocs/archivalMaterials/German_archive/German_letter2/German_letter2.xml) as example._
+For example, if encoding a letter that has a translation then first implement this "Texts with Translations" structural markup and then continue with the structural markup specified under the "Letters" text-type heading for the original-language text inside the `<div type="translation">` as well as the translated text inside the `<div type="original">`. _See [German_letter2.xml](https://github.com/RJP43/LiliElbe_EngagedLearners/blob/master/ProjectDocs/archivalMaterials/German_archive/German_letter2/German_letter2.xml) as example._

 ````
 <text>